Alex Stavrinou: International career

 Although born in England, Stavrinou has represented Cyprus under-17, qualifying through his father's Cypriot heritage.
 Stravrinou was also approached to feature for Cyprus under-21, but stated at the time that he'd like to concentrate on his career with Charlton Athletic.
 He said; "They've spoken to my parents about possibly featuring for the U21s but as I've only got a year here I really need to be pushing on and focusing all my efforts on Charlton."

 Style of play

 As a youth player, Stavrinou played as a centre back, before his under-16 manager Steve Avory converted him into a midfielder.
 Martin Ling described him as; "tenacious but also technical central midfielder who can do both sides of the game".

 Personal life

 As a young man, he attended St Bonaventure's Catholic School in Forest Gate.
-After he was done with his job at Charlton Athletic he went to a sports company called Sports4Schools.
-He is known for teaching PE lessons at Essex Primary School in Manor Park.
+After he was done with his job at Charlton Athletic he set up a sports company called Sporting4Schools.
+He is known for teaching PE lessons across London and Essex.